srinivma1/Openshift-Container-Storage/README.md

 We welcome any contributions!
 If you find something that is wrong, either create an issue in Github or (even better) hand in a PR.
 Check out the [Contribution guide](CONTRIBUTING.adoc) for our guidelines.

+## Support Phase Boundaries
+The OCS Full Support Phase commences at the GA release date of the minor version and ends one calendar month after the GA of the superseding minor OCS release (roughly a four-month period).
+The one-month overlapping period permits a customer to remain in the full support phase across two minor releases.

+Maintenance Support Phase begins a month after the GA/release of the superseding minor version and ends when the 3rd superseding minor version is released.

+Extended Update Support will be available for select OpenShift Container Storage releases.
+These releases will be outlined on this page and as part of release notes.
+Extended update support will provide maintenance support coverage for a release of OCS for the period in which EUS is available for an OpenShift release.